 - whether personal data are retained beyond the minimum necessary for each specific purpose of the processing;

 - whether personal data are processed for purposes other than the purposes for which they were collected;

 - whether personal data are disseminated to commercial third parties;

 - whether personal data are sold or rented out;

 - whether personal data are retained in encrypted form.

 The particulars referred to in paragraph 1 shall be presented pursuant to Annex X in an aligned tabular format, using text and symbols, in the following three columns:

-a. the first column depicts graphical forms symbolising those particulars; b. the second column contains essential information describing those particulars; c. the third column depicts graphical forms indicating whether a specific particular is met.
+- the third column depicts graphical forms indicating whether a specific particular is met.